 - Use technology to facilitate more effective and efficient onboarding, project workflow and information-sharing tools.

 - Welcome ideas from independent workers while encouraging permanent employees to collaborate and build relationships with them.

 - Give recognition to independent workers who demonstrate a clear and positive value to your business.

-If you would like more information on how hiring an independent contractor could benefit your company, please contact us today.
+If you would like more information on how hiring independent contractors could benefit your company, please contact us today.

 Disclaimer: This material has been prepared for informational purposes only, and is not intended to substitute for obtaining accounting, tax, or financial advice from a professional tax planner or financial planner.
 All information is provided “as is,” with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information.